Krastanov/labwebsite/_pages/undergrad-qis.md

 - 2nd Midterm, take home exam, 7am-11:59pm, Thu, April, 13th
 - Final, in-person written exam, date TBD

+Take home exams are completely open book and open internet, but no communication with other sentient beings is permitted (e.g., yes to using search engines, no to asking new questions on forums, no to working with classmates).

+The final exam is open book, but you can bring only non-electronic resources (e.g., books and notes, but for best results rely on your own notes).

 #### Homeworks:

 Due on Friday of the same week they were given.
 Given on: